-Are tattoos in Japan taboo?
-As some of you might know already, tattoos are considered quite taboo in Japan.
-If you travel to Japan with tattoos, you are probably wondering the dos and don’ts.
-Here is everything you need to know about having tattoos in Japan and some of the Onsen that allow tattoos.
-For those of you that have tattoos, hope this can help you to figure out what to do, what to expect and where you can go during your stay in Japan.
+As some of you might already know, tattoos are considered quite taboo in Japan.
+If you’re planning to travel to Japan with tattoos, you’re probably wondering about the dos and don’ts.
+Here’s everything you need to know about having tattoos in Japan and some of the Onsen that allow them.
+For those of you with tattoos, I hope this can help you figure out what to do, what to expect, and where you can go during your stay in Japan.

 Why are tattoos taboo in Japan?

-Although the view on tattoos has changed little by little over the years, tattoo is taboo and it can still be quite difficult for those who have tattoos to enter certain establishments in Japan, such as the famous hot spring, onsen
+Although the view on tattoos has changed little by little over the years, they’re still considered taboo, making it quite difficult for those with tattoos to enter certain establishments in Japan, such as the famous hot springs, or onsens.

-In the past in Japan, tattoos were used to mark those who committed a crime.
-More recently, tattoos are associated with the yakuza, Japanese crime organisations that are heavily involved in all kinds of businesses.
+In Japan’s past, tattoos were used to mark those who committed a crime.
+More recently, tattoos have become associated with the yakuza, Japanese crime organisations heavily involved in various businesses.
+While their numbers have dwindled today, for the older generation who remember the yakuza in their heyday, being around tattooed Asians may be uncomfortable.

 Close up image of a person with coloured arm tattoos.